jmcparland/linux-pam-failed-auth-photo-mail/README.md

   * The photo taken, as an attachment

 # To Recover
 We constructed `/usr/local/bin/recover-pw-fail.sh` to restore some of the above back to our default settings.
-Owership is root:root and permissions are set to 750 requiring root access (su/sudo).
+Owership is root:root and permissions are set to 750 requiring root access (su/sudo) to execute.